cairnswm/gapi/README.md

 # Idea

 1. Create a standard REST API that can connect to any table in the database (Done)
-2. Make the API Configutrable so through configuration the list of tables can be set, and the fields that can be seen, updated, deleted (Done)
+2. Make the API Configurable so through configuration the list of tables can be set, and the fields that can be seen, updated, deleted (Done)
 3. Add Call backs for Pre/POST functionality (Allows additional security)
 4. Auto Document the API with the correct Call
-5. Modify Get to include Sorting and Paging (Pagination: Done)
+5. Modify Get to include Paging (Pagination: Done, use offset and limit)
 6. Add a Search option that does standard get with parameters.
 (Can be Post or Get)
-7. Add Sorting option
+7. Modify Get to include Sorting option
+8. Use prepared statements to prevent SQL Injection (Done)

 # Demos